 Price21 400 EUR

-including the preparation of basic set of documents for registration, registration of board of directors and accountant(s) incl. registration office fees, entries in the share register, first sending of corporate documents, including Compliance fee
+including the preparation of basic set of documents for registration, registration of board of directors and accountant(s) incl. registration office fees, entries in the share register, first sending of corporate documents, NOT including Compliance fee

 Price8 030 EUR